 We are reminding all children's families of the importance of being in school on time as there have been numerous incidents of some families routinely arriving at school after 8:50am and collecting their children after 3:25pm.

-School starts at 8:50am every day.
-Children need to be in their class line at 8:50am so that they can start their lessons promptly.
+School starts at 8:40am every day.
+Children need to be in their class by 8:50am so that they can start their lessons promptly.
 Children who arrive late are greatly disadvantaged because they miss starting the day with their peers and the beginning of lessons.
 This means that they are often unsettled and confused about tasks.
 Their teacher will not always be able to re-explain work.

 It is also very important that children establish good routines and habits in preparation for the rest of their lives.
 Punctuality is a life skills that they need to develop whilst they are young.